openssl/openssl/doc/designs/quic-design/server/quic-polling.md

    which are highly performant, like epoll/kqueue, and c) which use IOCPs to signal *readiness* rather than *completion*.
 In fact, this is what the `select` and `WSAPoll` functions use internally.
-Unlike those functions, this is based around registering sockets in advice and submits readiness notifications to an IOCP, so this can be quite performant.
+Unlike those functions, this is based around registering sockets in advance and submits readiness notifications to an IOCP, so this can be quite performant.

    `IOCTL_AFD_POLL` is an internal, undocumented API.
 It is however widely used,